West Timor

 West Timor (Timor Barat) is an area covering the western part of the island of Timor, except for the district of Oecussi-Ambeno (an East Timorese exclave).
 Administratively, West Timor is part of East Nusa Tenggara Province, Indonesia.
 The capital as well as its main port is Kupang.
 During the colonial period, the area was named Dutch Timor and was a centre of Dutch loyalists during the Indonesian National Revolution (1945–1949).
 From 1949 to 1975 it was named Indonesian Timor.

 The total area of West Timor is 14513.03 km2, including offshore islands.
 The highest peaks are Mount Mutis, 2,427 m above sea level, and Mount Lakaan, 1,600 m above sea level.

-The main languages of West Timor, Dawan, Marae and Tetun, as well as several other languages, such as Kemak, Bunak and Helong, are also used in East Timor.
+The main languages of West Timor are Dawan, Marae and Tetun, as well as several other languages, such as Kemak, Bunak and Helong, are also used in Timor-Leste.
 The other three languages which are only used in the local area of the Austronesian language group from the Fabron branches are Ndao, Rote and Sabu.

-West Timor was a refugee shelter from 1998 to 2002, due to the prolonged East Timor conflict.
-Some of the most populous cities are Kupang City with over 400,000 inhabitants, Atambua Town with over 86,000 inhabitants, Kefamenanu Town with over 40,000 inhabitants, and Soe City with over 40,000 inhabitants.
+The most populous cities and towns are Kupang City with 466,632 inhabitants according to the official estimates for mid 2023, Atambua Town with 85,838 inhabitants, Kefamenanu Town with 49,589 inhabitants, Soe Town with 41,640 inhabitants, and Betun Town with 41,631 inhabitants.

 History

-European colonization of Timor began in the 16th century.
-Although the Portuguese claimed the island of Timor in 1520, the Dutch (in the form of the Dutch East India Company) settled West Timor in 1640, forcing the Portuguese out to East Timor.
-The subsequent collapse of the company meant that in 1799, the area returned to official Dutch rule.
-Finally, in 1914, the border between East and West Timor was finalized by a treaty between Portugal and the Netherlands that was originally signed in 1859 and modified in 1893.

-West Timor had the status of residentie within the Dutch East Indies.

-Japan conquered the island during World War II in early 1942.
-Upon Indonesian independence, West Timor became part of the new Republic of Indonesia.